ThiloSavaryHHU/faul-response-v2/README.md

 The `label` is the text that is displayed in the UI (i.e. next to the checkboxes/radio buttons).
 `text` is used to generate the response text.
 This can be a string or an array of strings.
 In the latter case, a random string is selected from the array.
+The `task` key is only used for `options` in `taskErrors`.
+It is used to specify the task for which the response is.
+This key is NOT optional!

 The file can be found in the following folder: